 Candidate Support System

 The Teacher Education Program at the University of Arkansas seeks to support candidates as they progress through their programs.
 The mission of our Teacher Education program is to prepare 1) knowledgeable, 2) skillful, 3) caring, and 4) professional educators.
 Our Candidate Support System seeks to identify and assist candidates.
 This system helps to clarify the rights and responsibilities of teacher candidacy.

 To read about the Candidate Support System in detail, download the full University of Arkansas Teacher Education Candidate Support System.
 New Teacher Candidates will be asked by their program to read and acknowledge this support system as a part of admission to any program.
-Any questions can be directed to the Director of Teacher Education at email@example.com.
+Any questions can be directed to the Program Coordinator of Teacher Education at email@example.com.

 Forms and Resources for Candidates and Faculty